jataware/MaxHop/README.md

 ### Model Performance

 As our locust model predicts the probability of locust presence in Africa using a maximum entropy model over environmental data, we expect a degradation in the performance of the model for locust swarms with respect to hoppers.
 Though environmental factors can help predict areas rich in nutrients, our model fails to produce a reliable prediction by not considering other factors influencing locust swarm movement.
+This model yields an AUC of 0.58.